PaulApivat/paulapivat/content/home/demo.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.

-title = "Demos"
+title = "Hello!"
 subtitle = ""

 [design]